uh2000/brown_dwarf_detection/README.md

 Denne README filen burde dekke det som trengs av kunnskap for å kjøre koden.
 Skal sendes med koden til foreleser
-# italy_dl_padova
+# README

-## main
+## main.ipynb
 Main running model
+- Global variables: Some hyperparameters for the model and some other variables
 ### Data Preprocessing
 - Loading file as Pandas Dataframe
-- Impute 0s for average value in column
+- Impute 0s with linear regression
 - Splitting data into 5 folds after given indexes
-- Using PCA to improve model runtime
+- Scaling each fold from given training data

 ### NN
-- Designing the architecture of the Neural Network to have a input layer of 13 neurons, two hidden layers with 10 neurons and 5 layers in that respective order, and a output neuron for classification
+- Designing the architecture of the Neural Network to have a input layer of 26 neurons, two hidden layers with 14 neurons and 10 neurons in the respective order, and a output neuron for classification
-- Fully connected neural network
+- Creating fully connected deep neural network
-- Tanh as activation function on weights between layers
+- ReLU as activation function on weights between layers
 - Sigmoid as activation function on output layer to convert it to a binary value

 ### Training Loop